vdesabou/kafka-docker-playground-docs/docs/playground debug log-level.md

 # playground debug log-level

 🧬 Set log level for any package

+Changes the level of any logger on the running connect worker, straight
+away and without a restart, so you do not have to edit log4j properties
+and rebuild the container.

+🎓 Tip: raise only the package you suspect, for instance
+io.confluent.connect.s3 or org.apache.kafka.clients.consumer, rather
+than the root logger, or the useful lines will be lost in the noise.

 ## Usage